ooliveiratg/ooliveiratg/README.md

 ---

-> Educar é tornar o saber algo com voz, sentido e sentimento.
+>
+> A persistencia é o que me deixa no trilho